This page is for information purposes only. Certain services and features may not be available in your jurisdiction.

 Disclaimer

-This article may cover content on products that are not available in your region.
-It is provided for general informational purposes only, no responsibility or liability is accepted for any errors of fact or omission expressed herein.
-It represents the personal views of the author(s) and it does not represent the views of OKX.
-It is not intended to provide advice of any kind, including but not limited to: (i) investment advice or an investment recommendation; (ii) an offer or solicitation to buy, sell, or hold digital assets, or (iii) financial, accounting, legal, or tax advice.
-Digital asset holdings, including stablecoins and NFTs, involve a high degree of risk, can fluctuate greatly, and can even become worthless.
+This content is provided for informational purposes only and may cover products that are not available in your region.
+It is not intended to provide (i) investment advice or an investment recommendation; (ii) an offer or solicitation to buy, sell, or hold digital assets, or (iii) financial, accounting, legal, or tax advice.
+Digital asset holdings, including stablecoins and NFTs, involve a high degree of risk and can fluctuate greatly.
 You should carefully consider whether trading or holding digital assets is suitable for you in light of your financial condition.
 Please consult your legal/tax/investment professional for questions about your specific circumstances.
-OKX Web3 features, including OKX Web3 Wallet and OKX NFT Marketplace, are subject to separate terms of service at www.okx.com.
+Information (including market data and statistical information, if any) appearing in this post is for general information purposes only.
+While all reasonable care has been taken in preparing this data and graphs, no responsibility or liability is accepted for any errors of fact or omission expressed herein.
+Both OKX Web3 Wallet and OKX NFT Marketplace are subject to separate terms of service at www.okx.com.

-© 2023 OKX.
+© 2024 OKX.
 This article may be reproduced or distributed in its entirety, or excerpts of 100 words or less of this article may be used, provided such use is non-commercial.
-Any reproduction or distribution of the entire article must also prominently state:"This article is © 2023 OKX and is used with permission."
-Permitted excerpts must cite to the name of the article and include attribution, for example "Article Name, [author name if applicable], © 2023 OKX."
+Any reproduction or distribution of the entire article must also prominently state: “This article is © 2024 OKX and is used with permission.”
+Permitted excerpts must cite to the name of the article and include attribution, for example “Article Name, [author name if applicable], © 2024 OKX.”
 No derivative works or other uses of this article are permitted.

 Expand